How to Set Up a Shopify Store in 9 Steps

 A sample product page

-Step 3: Set Up Payment Processing
+Step 3: Set payment methods

 - Visa, Mastercard, American Express, Discover, JCB, Diners Club